 \myalert{The complexity of line search.} We also empirically evaluate the number of subsolver calls made in our line search scheme.
-To see the impacts of the line search parameters, we vary $\sigma_0$ and $\beta$ and run our method on both the convex-concave and strongly-convex-strongly-concave saddle point problems of different sizes.
+To see the impacts of the line search parameters, we vary $\sigma_0$ and $\beta$ and run our method on both the convex-concave and strongly-convex-strongly-concave saddle point problems in \eqref{eq:matrix_game} and \eqref{eq:test_prob_1}.
 For each configuration, we generate 50 random instances and run our method until it finds a solution with accuracy $10^{-9}$ or completes 1,000 iterations.
 Then we compute the average number of subsolver calls per iteration in each run and report the maximum among the 50 runs in Table~\ref{tab:complexity_1}.
-From the table. we can see that the line search complexity is insensitive to the choice of the line search parameters.
-In fact, in all test instances our method requires no more than 3 calls to the subsolver per iteration on average, which verifies that our line search scheme is highly practical.
+From the table, we can see that the line search complexity is insensitive to the choice of the line search parameters.
+In fact, in all test instances our method requires nearly two calls to the subsolver per iteration on average, which verifies that our line search scheme is highly practical.